Phoenix-NSEC/phoenix-backend/README.md

 # phoenix-backend
 Django Rest Backend

+# Access Swagger UI Documentation:
+The service uses swagger for documentation and hence is accessible at /schema/swagger-ui

 # How to Set up Locally:
 - Clone the repo
 - create a .env file with these values: